rubinlinux/supybot-twitter/README.txt

     Display latest page of tweets.

 Automatic actions:
+    Mentions
     The bot will automatically post mentions the channels in channelList.
 To disable this behaviour, set displayReplies to 'False'

+    Topic Snarfing
+    If tweetTopicSnarf is enabled, newly seen segments of the topic will be auto-tweeted.